mmajcica/SpecFlowReportGeneratorTask/README.md

-# SpecFlow Report generator Task
+# Report Generator for SpecFlow

 ## Overview